rstudio/education.rstudio.com/content/blog/2021-02-08-distill-down/index.md

 ---
-title: 'Distill it down'
+title: "Distill it down"
-author:
+author: "Lisa Lendway"
-  - Lisa Lendway
 date: '2021-02-08'
-categories:
+categories: null
 description: |
   My experiences with building webpages and websites using some of the simpler R Studio tools.
 photo: